Job-Related Injuries Sample Clauses

 Job-Related Injuries.
 Any job-related injury to an employee which requires medical treatment and results in lost time shall be compensated in the following manner: The Employer shall pay the difference between Workers’ Compensation and the employee’s regular pay on the basis of a pro- rated withdrawal from the employee’s sick bank from the date of the injury until such bank is exhausted.
 Full fringe coverage shall continue for ninety (90) days, provided the employee continues to pay their cost share, if any.
 Full paid release time shall be granted for doctors’ appointments upon submission of a doctor’s statement of dates and times.

 Job-Related Injuries.
-Compensation for Job-Related Injuries: An employee who is unable to work due to an injury arising out of and in the course of employment with the County shall receive full pay during the period for which the employee receives Public Agency Compensation Trust (PACT) wage compensation, specifically until the PACT determines the employee is eligible to return to work or that s/he is permanently, totally, or partially disabled, provided the employee in turn endorses the PACT wage compensation checks over to the County.
+Job-Related Injuries: An employee who is unable to work due to an injury arising out of and in the course of employment with the County shall receive full pay during the period for which the employee receives Public Agency Compensation Trust (PACT) wage compensation, specifically until the PACT determines the employee is eligible to return to work or that s/he is permanently, totally, or partially disabled, provided the employee in turn endorses the PACT wage compensation checks over to the County.